dstoiko/blog/content/posts/go-pong-wasm/index.md

 # TL;DR

 For those of you in a hurry: I made a version of the classic Pong game using Go and WebAssembly.
-I then embedded that game on my website. here is the game, enjoy:
+I then embedded that game on my website.
+Warning: it __works only on desktop now (no handling of touch)__.
+Here is the game, enjoy:

 {{< ebiten src="/pong/index.html" >}}